monome/monome.github.io/twenty.md

 ![](image/20/1911-rainbow.jpg)

-november 2019 &mdash; softbits show rehearsal on the third floor of half hidden, summoning the spirits of victorian wallpaper and repurposed modern construction materials and costumes. weather, the year's halloween theme. we have a deep regard for weather and also halloween. if you agree we could probably be friends.
+november 2019, delhi &mdash; softbits show rehearsal on the third floor of half hidden, summoning the spirits of victorian wallpaper and repurposed modern construction materials and costumes. weather, the year's halloween theme. we have a deep regard for weather and also halloween. if you agree we could probably be friends.

 ![](image/20/2509-studio.jpg)

-october 2025 &mdash; forlorn barn workshop later became studio. building a good studio requires only two steps. first, find a tree with irresistible energy. and then, be near.
+october 2025, delhi &mdash; forlorn barn workshop later became studio. building a good studio requires only two steps. first, find a tree with irresistible energy. and then, be near.

 ![](image/20/2310-barn.jpg)

-october 2023 &mdash; the open side of the barn we succeeded in preventing the inevitable-seeming condition of over-accumulation, staying clear for performances and gatherings, except during harvest season when garlic and onions and potatoes and shallots and herbs of all kinds hang around allover the place curing. most of my favorite music has happened here. eifel agrees.
+october 2023, delhi &mdash; the open side of the barn we succeeded in preventing the inevitable-seeming condition of over-accumulation, staying clear for performances and gatherings, except during harvest season when garlic and onions and potatoes and shallots and herbs of all kinds hang around allover the place curing. most of my favorite music has happened here. eifel agrees.

 ![](image/20/2307-skateboard.jpg)

-july 2011 &mdash; built the same year as dublab alongside those first broadcasts, and later succumbed at the hands (feet) of friends of dublab in the barn. it was a good party. music and friends and fire.
+july 2011, delhi &mdash; built the same year as dublab alongside those first broadcasts, and later succumbed at the hands (feet) of friends of dublab in the barn. it was a good party. music and friends and fire.

 ![](image/20/2210-fire.jpg)

-october 2022 &mdash; endings and renewal.
+october 2022, delhi &mdash; endings and renewal.

 ![](image/20/2508-farm.jpg)

-august 2025 &mdash; rainbows from dirt.
+august 2025, delhi &mdash; rainbows from dirt.

 ![](image/20/2306-zero.jpg)

-june 2023 &mdash; a bright circle of time, shaped like a square, still here, new and the same.
+june 2023, delhi &mdash; a bright circle of time, shaped like a square, still here, new and the same.

 <br/>